 To be valuable and provide the motivation necessary for you to follow through, your goals need to be personal.
 The only person they need to matter to is you.
 They don’t need to impress the neighbors or the guys at the local group ride; setting goals based on other people’s expectations is a bad idea.

-There is a ton of literature out there on goal setting, and I don’t think I need to rehash the basic ideas of setting specific, measureable, attainable, realistic and time-based goals.
+There is a ton of literature out there on goal setting, and I don’t think I need to rehash the basic ideas of setting specific, measureable, assignable, realistic and time-based goals.
 (The SMART acronym was developed originally by George Doran, I believe, and it’s a good, basic framework for project management and athlete development.)
 After many years of helping athletes refine their goals, here are a few guidelines I think you should consider for this year:

 #1 Commit to an event: I mean register for it.
 Now.
 Put your money where your mouth is and sign up for an event.
 It could be your first century, your 12th Ironman, a CTS Camp, or the Amgen Tour of California Race Experience, the important thing is to commit to it now and get it on the calendar.
 We’re all busy and free time will get scheduled for other things if you don’t claim it.
 If you missed out on the Dirty Kanza 200 registration, CTS has guaranteed entries!